sandersn/vscode-eslint/README.md

 ### Good
 - array-callback-return - add a return and braces this is stupid
 - constructor-super - cONsTrUctOR pass sOmThINg to super!
-- for-direction - rewrite the for loop to conform to stupid ideas
+- for-direction - rewrite the for loop to avoid bugs
 - getter-return - figure out what to return
 - no-await-in-loop - change await to promises.push, call Promise.all afterward on promises
 - no-compare-neg-zero - use Object.is(x, -0) instead, or `=== 0`, dummy